-In accordance with Working Together 2013, the school recognises the need to safeguard children from:
+In accordance with Working Together 2018, we recognise the need to safeguard children from:

-- neglect
+- o neglect

-- emotional abuse
+- o emotional abuse

-- physical abuse
+- o physical abuse

-- sexual abuse
+- o sexual abuse

-Appendix one contains more information about definitions and indicators
+Appendix one contains more information about definitions and indicators.

-- in addition, the school are alert to the need to safeguard children in specific circumstances as defined within Keeping Children Safe in Education 2024 - the safeguarding policy cannot be separated from the general ethos of the school, which should ensure that children are treated with respect and dignity, taught to treat each other with respect, feel safe, have a voice and are listened to
+- In addition, we are alert to the need to safeguard children in specific circumstances as defined within Keeping Children Safe in Education 2023 - This safeguarding policy cannot be separated from the general ethos of the school, which should ensure that children are treated with respect and dignity, taught to treat each other with respect, feel safe, have a voice and are listened to.